Amiga: Central processing unit

-The most popular models from Commodore, including the Amiga 1000, Amiga 500, and Amiga 2000, use the Motorola 68000 as the CPU.
-From a developer's point of view, the 68000 provides a full suite of 32-bit operations, but the chip can address only 16 MB of physical memory and is implemented using a 16-bit arithmetic logic unit and has a 16-bit external data bus, so 32-bit computations are transparently handled as multiple 16-bit values at a performance cost.
-The later Amiga 2500 and the Amiga 3000 models use fully 32-bit, 68000-compatible processors from Motorola with improved performance and larger addressing capability.
+The most popular early models from Commodore, including the Amiga 1000, Amiga 500, and Amiga 2000, as well as the later, budget Amiga 600 use the Motorola 68000 as the CPU.
+From a developer's point of view, the 68000 provides a full suite of 32-bit operations but has a 16-bit external data bus and is implemented using a 16-bit arithmetic logic unit, so 32-bit computations are transparently handled as multiple 16-bit values at a performance cost.
+Also, while addresses are 32-bit, the chip is limited to 16 MB of physical memory using the lower 24 of the address bits.
+The later Amiga 2500, Amiga 3000, Amiga 4000 and Amiga 1200 models use fully 32-bit, 68000-compatible processors from Motorola with improved performance and larger addressing capability.

 CPU upgrades were offered by both Commodore and third-party manufacturers.
 Most Amiga models can be upgraded either by direct CPU replacement or through expansion boards.
 Such boards often included faster and higher capacity memory interfaces and hard disk controllers.

 Towards the end of Commodore's time in charge of Amiga development, there were suggestions that Commodore intended to move away from the 68000 series to higher performance RISC processors, such as the PA-RISC.
 Those ideas were never developed before Commodore filed for bankruptcy.
 Despite this, third-party manufacturers designed upgrades featuring a combination of 68000 series and PowerPC processors along with a PowerPC native microkernel and software.
 Later Amiga clones featured PowerPC processors only.